Hazara genocide: Third uprising

 After the revolt unfolded; Hazara tribal leaders like Muhammad, Karbala-i-Raza and others were arrested after trying to flee.
 Abdur Rahman kept various Hazara chiefs as hostages in Kabul; yet eventually sent them back to Uruzgan; after the revolt was crushed they were then sent back to Kabul again.
 After months of fighting, the uprising Hazaras were eventually defeated due to a shortage of food; in response to such food shortages Abdur Rahman ordered grain be sent from Herat to Uruzgan.
 Small pockets of resistance continued to the end of the year as government troops committed atrocities against civilians and deported entire villages.
 The governor of Balochistan reported to the foreign department of India that he believed Abdur Rahman was intending to exterminate the Hazaras.

 Massive forced displacements, especially in Oruzgan and Daychopan, continued as lands were confiscated and populations were expelled or fled.
-Out of 132,000 families, 10,000 to 15,000 Hazara families fled the country to northern Afghanistan, Mashhad (Iran), and Quetta (Pakistan), and 7,000 to 10,000 Hazaras submitted to Abdur Rahman, and the rest fought until they were defeated.
+Out of 132,000 families, 10,000 to 15,000 Hazara families fled the country to northern Afghanistan, Mashhad (Iran), and Quetta (British India), and 7,000 to 10,000 Hazaras submitted to Abdur Rahman, and the rest fought until they were defeated.
 However, according to other sources the number of Hazara families displaced alone were much higher than these figures at 400,000 with 80% of those being displaced having been killed or enslaved.
 There is a famous story of 40 Hazara girls in Uruzgan committing suicide to escape sex slavery during the persecution.
 9,000 Hazara women were enslaved in Kabul alone.
 30 mule loads; or roughly over 400 decapitated Hazara heads (Note: 30 mule loads is roughly 30 sets of 150 pounds or 2.25 tons; a human head weighs 10.5 pounds on average) were allegedly sent to Kabul.
 The Sultan Ahmad Hazara tribe of Uruzgan was in particular severely persecuted.
 The Beshud Hazara tribe too faced the brunt of Amir's crackdown in particular as well.